 The iPhone is widely regarded as one of the best smartphones to record videos.
 Whether you’re using the default camera app or one of the best camera apps on iOS for Pro controls, the results you’re going to get are impressive.
 The iPhone’s mics are also lauded for capturing excelling audio.

 Many people rely on the iPhone’s excellent video quality for professional recording.
-In such a situation, the video and audio must be align accurately.
+In such a situation, the video and audio must be aligned accurately.
 This may not be the case every time.
 At times, you may experience no audio after recording videos on the iPhone.
 Here are eight best fixes that you can try to restore the audio when recording videos on your iPhone.

 1. Make Sure You Unmute Audio While Playing the Video